All new patients will receive a copy of our practice leaflet and copies will be displayed at the reception desk.

 - The practice manager will assist any patient wishing to have access to their own medical record, subject to the relevant Acts.

 - The patient’s doctor will be available to explain medical terminology within the legal timescales.

-When changes are introduced to practice procedures that affect patients, we will ensure that these are clearly explained, by means of it's brochure; waiting room noticeboard or individual leaflets.
+When changes are introduced to practice procedures that affect patients, we will ensure that these are clearly explained, by means of either the procedure brochure, waiting room noticeboard, or individual leaflets.

-The procedure for obtaining repeat prescriptions will be explained in our Practice Leaflet.
-Prescriptions will be available from the reception desk - 48 hours notice (two working days) for a repeat prescription is required.
+The procedure for obtaining repeat prescriptions will be explained in our practice leaflet.
+Prescriptions will be available from the reception desk – two working days notice for a repeat prescription is required.

-If you are advised to take any medication from the Hospital, it will still take 48 hours to process your prescription.
-If the medication is urgent it is the responsibility of the Hospital to provide you with seven days supply.
+If you are advised to take any medication from the hospital, it will still take 2 working days to process your prescription.
+If the medication is urgent it is the responsibility of the hospital to provide you with seven days supply.

 - Urgent referrals to other health and social care agencies will be made within one working day of the patient consultation